-This Potato-and-Onion Frittata, a.k.a Tortilla Española, is Spain’s classic tapa.
+This Spanish Omelette, a.k.a Tortilla Española, is Spain’s classic tapa.
 It is such a simple and versatile meal – great for breakfast, lunch, or dinner.

 Tortilla Española is a dish I learned to make from my mom.
 I make it all the time at home for dinner.
-My husband LOVES it, especially on the next day.
-And of course, I did not lose the opportunity to mastering this recipe on my mom’s last visit.
+My husband LOVES it, especially the next day.
+And of course, I did not lose the opportunity to master this recipe on my mom’s last visit.

 - The potatoes and onions have to be cooked in a generous amount of olive oil over low heat.
 It’s more like poaching, not frying.
 This will make the tortilla creamy.